Automattic/jetpack/readme.txt

 * Connection: notify site owners when a plugin or theme is double-encoding URL redirects.
 * Shortcodes: update the Ustream shortcode to use the HTML5 player for a better experience on all browsers.
 * Shortcodes: add AMP support for Crowdsignal polls and shortcodes.
-* Sitemaps: add thumbnails to video sitemaps to improve compatability with by Google Search Console.
+* Sitemaps: add thumbnails to video sitemaps to improve compatibility with Google Search Console.
 Props Adam Heckler!
 * Sync: improve performance when using the VIP Legacy Redirect plugin.
 * Twenty Nineteen Compatibility: prevent sharing buttons overlapping with the Like button.
 Props Torres!
 * VideoPress: update right-to-left language CSS to remove extra styles only used on browsers no longer supported.
-* Widgets: improve rendering of Contact Info widget map in when using the AMP plugin.
+* Widgets: improve rendering of Contact Info widget map when using the AMP plugin.

 **Bug fixes**